 A change in the RYR1 or CACNA1S gene causes MHS.
 In most cases, the gene change is passed down through the family.
 But sometimes the gene change occurs at random.

 Before your child has surgery, your health care team will ask if anyone in the family has had severe reactions to anesthesia.
-These details will help the doctor choose the best anesthesia for your child.
+These details will help the doctor choose the best anesthesia medicines for your child.

 A genetic test can show if your child has a gene change that puts them at risk of reacting to some anesthesia medicines.